Author: Lem Chuck Moth

 The Reign of King Fan Man and the Consolidation of Funan

 From its creation by king Hun-Tien, Funan thrived as an independent kingdom and begun to claim back the ancient suzerainty of the Hiong-Wang Kingdom.
-As time progressed, Funan expanded its control all over Southeast Asia to consolidate what had been broken down by the Han Dynasty (Champapura: The Cosmogony of the Cham World: The Formation of the Annamite World).
-The real exploit was seen during the reign of King Sri-Man whose exploit against the Cham settlement in Southeast Asia became the starting point of a grass-root movement toward the liberation of Southeast Asia from the control of the Han dynasty.
-The inscription of Don-Duang (BEFEO IV: Notes D'Epigraphie, Les inscriptions de Don-Duang, M. L. Finot) allows us to connect his origin to the lineage of Paramesvara ruling at Prey=nokor.
+As time progressed, Funan expanded its control all over Southeast Asia to consolidate what had been broken down by the Han Dynasty.
+The real exploit was seen during the reign of King Sri-Man whose exploit against the SAkan settlement became the starting point of a grass-root movement toward the liberation of Southeast Asia from the control of the Han dynasty.
+The inscription of Don-Duang (BEFEO IV: Notes D'Epigraphie, Les inscriptions de Don-Duang, M. L. Finot) allows us to connect his origin to the lineage of Paramesvara ruling at Prey-nokor.

 Those who, after the reign of Uroja, occupied the throne of Champapura, where Sri Bhadrasvara is the essence of the kingdom and the perpetuity universally known, from the descendant of Paramesvara, was the king Uroja; after him was Cri Man Chrimatiman Dharmmaraja.

-The king Uroja of the was a reference to Paramesvara's immediate descendant named king Roja or Viraroja that ruled Southeast Asia right after the Great Flood.
-Champapura that was mentioned in the inscription was meant to be part of Prey-Nokor and that kings mentioned in the inscription were not Cham.
-On the same premise, we shall argue that the next king by the name of Sri Man Dharmaraja was no other than the Funan King mentioned in Chinese source (History of the Southern Chi) as Fan Shish Man.
+The king Uroja of the passage was a reference to Paramesvara's immediate descendant named king Roja or Viraroja that ruled Southeast Asia right after the Great Flood.
+Champapura that was mentioned in the inscription was meant to be part of Prey-Nokor and that kings mentioned in the inscription were not of ethnic Cham.
+On the same premise, we shall argue that the next king by the name of Sri Man Dharmaraja was no other than the Funan King mentioned as Fan Shish Man in Chinese source (History of the Southern Chi).
 His title of Sri Mate Sri Man suggests his direct lineage from Manu and a native of Southeast Asia.
-Moreover, the inscription mentions that he is of the same race as Paramemsvara and was ruler of the Dhara Uroja.
+Moreover, the inscription mentions that he is of the same race as Paramemsvara and was lined from the Uroja dharapati of rulers.

 Paramecsvara santanaj jata Urojo dharapati.